mark-mcdermott/drivetracks-wip-nuxt3/README.md

 ## Frontend

 ### ESLint AutoSave
+- We'll use [ESLint](https://eslint.org) to keep our JavaScript clean looking.
+Specifically, we'll use [antfu's eslint-config](https://github.com/antfu/eslint-config) which are nice presets including auto-fix on save and a nice one line CLI install tool.
 - install VSCode extension `ESLint`
 - `cd ~/app`
 - `npm init` (hit enter for all prompts)